CityOfZion/BigIntegerCpp/README.md

    It is purpose build for use in relationship to the [NEO blockchain](https://github.com/neo-project/) project.
    In order to create a compliant port of their virtual machine a need for a compliant BigInteger implementation exists.
-   Any difference in for example the [modulo implementation](https://en.wikipedia.org/wiki/Modulo_operation#Variants_of_the_definition) can result in VM execution deviation.
+   Any difference, in for example the [modulo implementation](https://en.wikipedia.org/wiki/Modulo_operation#Variants_of_the_definition), can result in VM execution deviation.
 This is just one of the many problems we've encountered after creating a pure Python port.

 2) Should I this project?